 One of the most popular tourist destinations in the world is Venice, Italy.
 With its winding canals, colorful houses, and iconic Rialto Bridge, Venice is a city like no other.
 If you’re planning your first trip to Venice, this guide will help make sure you see the best of what the city has to offer.
-Here are my top tips for enjoying Venice like a pro.
+Here is my first timers guide to enjoying Venice like a pro.

-How many days should you stay in Venice?
+How many days should you stay in Venice, Italy?

 Venice is a fantastic city to explore, but it’s best if you only stay 1 or 2 days.
 You may get bored if you stay longer.